 The Twersky Fellowship is a one to two year-long opportunity that begins in the fall.
 The Fellow is expected to work an average of 3-6 hours of work per week and is offered a $5,000 stipend per year.
-This can be a remote or in-person position.
+This can be a remote, in-person, or hybrid position.

 - Ensure JWA reaches a broad audience with its educational materials